 - 1/4 cup chopped flat leaf parsley optional.

-When it is cooled enough to handle, scoop the soft flesh with a spoon and set aside in a deep bowl.
+- When it has cooled enough to handle, scoop the soft flesh with a spoon and set aside in a bowl.
+Mash with a fork.

 - Add all other ingredients, stir vigorously with a fork until eggplant breaks down into chunks and everything is well incorporated.

 - Serve with pita bread or vegetables as a dip.